-- During the semester of Directed Teaching, students will register for 6 hours of course work on a special two-week block schedule that will be followed by Directed Teaching. - If a student has received credit for a course which duplicates a course required in the program, substitutions may be made from any special education course (Exc prefix) at the 600 level or above.
+- · During the first year, students will make application to do Directed Teaching during I or II Semester of the second year.
+The application must be submitted at least one academic year in advance of the semester intended for Directed Teaching. - During the semester of Directed Teaching, students will register for 6-7 hours of course work on a special two-week block schedule that will be followed by 13 weeks of Directed Teaching. - · If a student has received credit for a course which duplicates a course required in the program, substitutions may be made from any mathematics course at the 600 level or above.